kristofferkarlsson93/nodeJs-DependencyLoader/README.md

 | dependencyLoader.load  | A name for your module and the uninstantiated module | The instantiated module                                          |

 The DependencyLoader requires you to specify a path from which it will start searching for dependencies.
-The easiest way of doing this is to provide it with the nodejs property __dirname.
+The easiest way of doing this is to provide it with the nodejs `__dirname`.

 When the DependencyLoader has been instantiated, access is granted to the `load` method.
 This method takes two parameters.
 First the name of the module and secondly the module itself.
 It returns the